wulliy/wasteof2-docs/users.md

-Gets a user's profile and information
+Gets an user's profile and information

 `GET /users/jeffalo`

-Gets a user's followers.
+Gets an user's followers.
 (You can get the amount of followers through the `stats.followers` key)

 `GET /users/jeffalo/followers`